MicrosoftDocs/customer-voice/fp-docs/send-survey-email.md

 > ![Embed a survey in an email](media/embed-ques-email.png "Embed a survey in an email")

 > [!NOTE]
-> You can't embed a question in an email if you have enabled question shuffling in the survey.
+> - You can't embed a question in an email if you have enabled question shuffling in the survey.
+> - If you want to send embedded survey in an email through Power Automate, you must embed the question in an email and save it as a custom email template.
+While configuring a flow, you can select the custom email template.
+More information on email templates: [Use email templates](#use-email-templates)

 If you've created a multilingual survey, you can use survey variables to set the default locale for displaying the survey.
 To set the default locale, open the **Survey variables** pane, and then specify a value for the **locale** variable.
 The value must be a language code, for example **en** or **fr**.